mongodb-labs/drivers-evergreen-tools/.evergreen/atlas/README.md

 ## Usage

 It is recommended that you use task group to ensure the cluster is shut down properly.
+Note that we have to pass "task_id" and "execution" to ensure unique cluster name, and the `LAMBDA_STACK_NAME`.
 An example task group running on a Linux EVG host might look like:

 ```yaml